abertschi/postcard_creator_wrapper/README.md

 - [postcardcreator](https://github.com/gido/postcardcreator) - node.js API for the Swiss Post Postcard Creator

 ## Release notes
+### v2.1, 2021-05-15
+- update requests to v2.25.1 to fix "AttributeError: 'NoneType' object has no attribute 'group'" in authentication. #27

 ### v2.0, 2021-02
 - support of new swissid authentication (access_token with code/ code_verifier)
 - support of new endpoints at https://pccweb.api.post.ch/secure/api/mobile/v1